fredgibbs/fredgibbs.github.io/courses/etc/atom-and-github.md

 ## Connecting Atom to GitHub
 There are a few steps to get connected that you only have to do once.
-Essentially, you'll be making a copy of our repository on your own computer.
+It looks like a lot, but they are all small things you can do quickly.
+Essentially, you'll be making a copy of our repository on your own computer that you'll be able to edit and move to GitHub.
 - In Atom, open the Command Palette window by selecting `View` -> `Toggle Command Palette`
 - Type in `Clone`, and pick the first option, `Github: Clone`
 - In the `Clone from` prompt, enter `https://github.com/unm-historiography/2021-fall.git`
 - You can see that you must specify a directory where all the files from our repository will be copied.
 You can pick any directory on your computer, or just accept the default (recommended).
-- Press the `Clone` button
+- Press the `Clone` button.
-- At this point, GitHub wants to make sure that you are authorized to make changes in our repository.
-So Atom will tell you to visit [github.atom.io/login](github.atom.io/login), log in with your GitHub credentials.
-Then you'll get the special code/token from GitHub that you need to relay to Atom.
-You've all done this sort of thing before.
-- Once you're connected to GitHub, you will see all the folders and files from our repository on the left Project pane.
+- You will see all the folders and files from our repository on the left Project pane.
+To add or edit files in the repository (the whole point of doing this), you need to connect Atom to your GitHub account.
+- Click the `GitHub` link in the bottom right corner of your Atom window and click the big blue `Login` button.
+- Atom will tell you to visit [github.atom.io/login](http://github.atom.io/login), so click on that link.
+If you're not already logged into GitHub, you'll need to do that, you'll be at the "Authorize Atom GitHub package" page.
+Click the green `Authorize Atom` button toward the bottom.
+- Then you'll see your special token from GitHub that you need to relay to Atom.
+Click the blue `Copy token` button.
+- Paste that into the GitHub tab in Atom.
+- Close the GitHub tab.
 - You're done connecting and you never have to do any of these steps again.

 ## Creating a new file